mmzsource/tankbattle/README.md

 - Find dead code with `lein yagni`
 - Get suggestions for more idiomatic Clojure with `lein kibit`

+## Docker

+- Build a docker image with `docker build -t tankbattle:v01 .`
+- Image should be available in `docker images` list
+- Run with `docker run -d -p 3000:3000 --name tankbattle tankbattle:v01`

+## CURL for testing

 Some REST calls I use for testing the server:

 ``` bash